wragge/discontents-blog/_posts/2009-01-24-cloudy-biographies-and-portrait-walls.md

     for para in paras:
         para.extract()
     footer[0].extract()
-    content = soup.findAll(id="content")[/sourcecode]</pre> Now I had the text of the article to play with.
+    content = soup.findAll(id="content")[/sourcecode]</pre>
+Now I had the text of the article to play with.
 Following the PH examples it wasn't long before I could extract word-frequency tables from a few files at a time.
 However, when I tried to process all the articles from a particular volume it took a verrry long time.
 I fiddled a bit with the code and amazed myself by dramatically improving the performance.
-I replaced the

-*wordListToFreqDict* function provided by PH with my own modified version:
+I replaced the <em>wordListToFreqDict</em> function provided by PH with my own modified version:
 <pre>[sourcecode language="python"]
 def wordListToFreqDict2(wordlist):
     worddict = dict.fromkeys(wordlist)
     wordfreq = [wordlist.count(p) for p in worddict.keys()]
     return dict(zip(worddict,wordfreq))
-[/sourcecode]</pre> The
+[/sourcecode]</pre>

-`worddict = dict.fromkeys(wordlist)` line made all the difference, creating a list of unique words that could then be checked against the full word list.
+The <code>worddict = dict.fromkeys(wordlist)</code> line made all the difference, creating a list of unique words that could then be checked against the full word list.
 With this hack in place I was able to process a complete volume in a few minutes.

 I was already using a list of stopwords provided by PH to exclude things such as 'such' , 'as' and 'and', but obviously a few additions were necessary.
 To the list of stopwords I added:
 <pre>[sourcecode language="python"]
 stopwords += ['january', 'february', 'march', 'april', 'may', 'june', 'july', 'august', 'september', 'october', 'november', 'december'] stopwords += ['new', 'south', 'wales', 'australia', 'australian', 'victoria', 'south', 'western', 'queensland', 'tasmania']